-INTRODUCTION AND PROCEDURAL BACKGROUND
+INTRODUCTION AND PROCEDURAL HISTORY

-On October 12, 2022, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Department of Corrections' ("Agency" or "DOC") decision to remove her from service.
-Following a letter from OEA dated October 12, 2022, requesting an Answer in this matter, Agency filed its Motion to Dismiss on October 28, 2022.
-Agency cited therein that Employee was in Management Supervisory Service (MSS) at the time of separation, and that OEA lacked jurisdiction to adjudicate this matter.
-This matter was assigned to the undersigned Senior Administrative Judge on December 2, 2022.
+On November 21, 2023, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Department of Fire and Emergency Medical Services' ("Agency" or "DCFEMS") decision to remove him from service.
+Employee was terminated following a positive drug test.
+Following a letter from OEA dated November 22, 2023, requesting an Answer in this matter, Agency filed its Answer on December 22, 2023.
+This matter was assigned to the undersigned Senior Administrative Judge ("AJ") on December 26, 2023.

-On December 8, 2022, I issued an Order requiring the parties to submit briefs regarding the jurisdiction issue raised by Agency.
-Employee's brief was due on or before December 28, 2022.
-Agency's response was due on January 10, 2023.
-Employee did not submit her brief as required.
-On January 3, 2023, I issued an Order for Statement of Good Cause to Employee.
-Employee was ordered to submit her brief, along with a statement of good cause for her failure to submit her brief by the prescribed deadline.
-Employee's statement for good cause and brief were due on or before January 13, 2023.
-As of the date of this decision, Employee has not submitted a brief as required by the December 8, 2022, and January 3, 2023, Orders.
+On December 28, 2023, I issued an Order scheduling a Prehearing Conference in this matter for January 31, 2024.2 Prehearing Statements were due on or before January 24, 2024.
+Agency filed its Prehearing Statement as required, however, Employee did not.
+On January 31, 2024, Agency appeared for the Prehearing Conference as required.
+Employee failed to appear as required.3 As a result of Employee's failure to appear, I issued an Order for Statement of Good Cause.
+Employee was ordered to submit a statement of good cause for his failure to appear for the Prehearing Conference as required.
+That Order also required Employee to submit his Prehearing Statement.
+Employee's statement for good cause and Prehearing Statement were due on or before February 14, 2024.
+As of the date of this decision, Employee has not submitted a response as required.
 The record is now closed.